 H.266 VVC vs AV1, Which is Better?

 On July 7, 2020, Fraunhofer HHI just unveiled the adoption of H.266 codec, also known as Versatile Video Coding (VVC).
-The company, together with several leading industry partners like Apple, Ericsson, Intel, Huawei, Microsoft, Qualcomm, and Sony, spent 3 years to develop the VVC standard.
+The company, together with several leading industry partners like Apple, Ericsson, Intel, Huawei, Microsoft, Qualcomm, and Sony, spent 3 years to develop the VVC standard, aiming for a 30-50% bitrate reduction for the same quality as HEVC.
 The format is designed for ultra-high-resolution video content, including 4K, 8K, HDR, and 360-degree video material.

-Released in 2018, AOMedia Video 1 (AV1) is a new video coding format for transmitting high-quality video efficiently over the internet.
+Released in 2018, AOMedia Video 1 (AV1) is a new video coding format using VP9 video codec as a base.
+It is mainly used for transmitting high-quality video efficiently over the internet.
 It was developed by Alliance for Open Media (AOMedia), a consortium of 48 tech companies including Apple, Facebook, Google, Microsoft, Mozilla, and Netflix.

 VVC H.266 is claimed to reduce data requirements by 50% compared to the H.265/HEVC standard at the same image quality.
 To be specific, the results from BBC R&D found that VVC offered up to 27% bandwidth efficiency over HEVC at HD quality and 35% better at UHD quality.
 For example, a 90-minutes 4K video encoded HEVC may take 10GB, but it now needs only 5GB in H.266 codec.